Credit:

 A good hair dryer is only a great one if it’s not exhausting to hold and maneuver above your head for upwards of 20 minutes at a time.
 For this reason, and because many hair dryers claim to be lighter-weight than the competition, we weighed each dryer.
 In reality, they all came in between 0.8 and 1.8 pounds.
 One dryer even claims to be "featherweight," and it was one of the heaviest that we tested—that speaks to the mistruths in beauty marketing.

 It turns out that a hair dryer is comfortable (or not) to use because of how its weight is distributed.
-One example: The lighter-weight Dyson feels heavier because its weight is in its large handle and long cord, which drag down your wrist.
+One example: The lighter-weight Dyson feels heavier because its weight is in its large handle and long cord, which drags down your wrist.

 Noise

-Look at any blow dryer at the store and its box will say it's "quieter than the competition."
+Look at any blow dryer at the store, and its box will say it's "quieter than the competition."
 To test that claim, we brought the dryers into our soundproof headphone lab and measured the volume of each hair dryer on its loudest setting.
 All of the dryers hovered between 7.5 and 8.4 dbA—about as loud as a vacuum cleaner.

-Hair Prep
+Hair prep

 Before styling your mane with a hair dryer, you want to make sure that your strands are about 85% damp, says Howard McLaren, co-founder and Creative Director of haircare brand R+Co.
-McLaren suggests using a towel to sop up excess moisture pre-hair dry, and for an extra layer of protection, spray your strands with a heat-protectant spray like R+Co’s Chainmail Thermal Protection Styling Spray.
+McLaren suggests using a towel to sop up excess moisture before hair drying, and for an extra layer of protection, spray your strands with a heat-protectant spray like R+Co’s Chainmail Thermal Protection Styling Spray.
 It promises to safeguard hair from heat that reaches up to 450ºF while leaving hair with a glossy sheen and copious amounts of volume.
 This heat protectant calls on water lily and celery seed extracts along with sunflower and jojoba oils to volumize and hydrate the hair.

 "Starting with hair that’s partially air-dried helps reduce the amount of heat exposure and ensures a smoother, shinier finish," Aaron Grenia, co-founder of IGK Haircare, explains.
 Grenia adds that semi-dried hair will also help cut down on styling time.
 He recommends using his brand’s Good Behavior Spirulina Protein Smoothing Spray, a self-proclaimed "heat-activated blowout spray" that uses spirulina protein to make strands stronger in addition to innovative bonding polymers to give hair a smooth finish.